peterkuma/pst/README.md

 single-character flags, and string flags.
 Relative to JSON, PST is simpler, while supporting many of its features.
-PST aims to be a unified human and machine-readable format for command line argument passing and standard input/output formatting which is easier to read and write than JSON.
+PST aims to be a unified human and machine-readable format for command line argument passing, standard input/output and config file formatting which is easier to read and write than JSON.
 PST is smilar to YAML, but simpler, supporing one-line expressions, and is more consistent with conventions on GNU systems.

 Examples
 --------